Are you feeling daunted at finding love knowing you have IBS?

 Yes, IBS makes us feel less than sexy.
 For sure!

-But there are so many people who don’t have IBS that feel really self- conscious.
+But there are so many people who don’t have IBS that feel really self-conscious too.

 We are not alone with this.

-How having IBS can be a great test
+How finding love with IBS can be a great test

 I had just split up with someone, and decided that everyone was either married, divorced or wierd.
 When I met my husband!